linsalrob/ComputationalGenomicsManual/Assignments/MetagenomicsAssignment/README.md

 * What does the anvi'o visualization tell you about your metagenome bins?
 * Paste a copy of the image into your report.

+*Extra credit:* Can you use anvi'o to refine the quality of your bins?
+If you do that, what happens to the checkM scores?

+## Part 7.
+Discussion
+In the beginning you described the metagenome and why it was sequenced.

+* What did you find?
+* How has your analysis contributed to our understanding of this sample?
+* Did you analysis recapitulate the results of the original authors?
+* Did you find something they missed?
+* Did they find something you missed?